Forbidden Druid V2

 Intro

 High-pivot bikes are increasingly common in the gravity arena, but there still aren’t too many high-pivot Trail bikes out there.
-Forbidden was one of the first companies to offer one with the original Druid back in 2019, and today they’re launching a new version.
-It’s still got a high-pivot suspension layout (albeit a pretty different one from the original — more on that in a minute) but there’s a whole lot that has changed, so let’s get into it:
+Forbidden was one of the first companies to offer one with the original Druid back in 2019, and now there’s a new version.
+It’s still got a high-pivot suspension layout (albeit a pretty different one from the original — more on that in a minute) and there’s a whole lot more that has changed, too.
+Let’s get into it:

 The Frame